maxhbr/univOpWrap/README.md

 ### advanced USAGE:

  * if you want to start a simple REPL, until the search is unique add the parameter `-r`.

  * if you want the process to detach, use the parameter `-f`.

-* if you want to be asked, wether you realy want to call the command on the file, use the parameter `-a`.
+ * if you want to be asked, wether you realy want to call the command on the file, use the parameter `-a`. (does not work with the REPL at the moment)